Using Dictato

 Middle-click toggle

-Enable Settings → Audio → Middle mouse button to record to start and stop hands-free recording with a middle-click.
+Enable Settings → Shortcuts → Middle mouse button to record to start and stop hands-free recording with a middle-click.
 Useful if you have a three-button mouse and don't love reaching for Fn.

 Pause media while recording